jjescandor/next-chatroom/README.md

-## LAB - Class 41

-#### Project: React IV
+#### Project: Next
 #### Author: JJ Escandor

 #### Description
- - This is project is about recreating the Cookie Stand Admin app using Next.js and style using Tailwind CSS.
+ - This is a sandbox for implementing an asynchornous chatroom using next

 #### Deplyed website
 - [Cookie Stand Admin Netlify](https://cookiestandadmin.netlify.app/)